 They’re great at anti-aging

 As fungi, they are naturally high in minerals and vitamins that aid with the skin’s natural renewal process and soothe inflamed skin.
-They’re also packed with essential fatty acids that diminish the appearance of fine lines and wrinkles, which makes them superstars when it comes to anti-aging.
+They’re also packed with essential fatty acids that diminish the appearance of fine lines and wrinkles, which makes your skin not only hydrated but also soft and smooth to the touch.

 White truffles stand out with their high vitamin C content, which makes them effective in brightening and getting rid of dark spots and hyperpigmentation.
 They’re also high in vitamin B3, or Niacin, which is essential in repairing damaged skin, Vitamin B6, which prevents dry and irritated skin, and Vitamin B12, which is known to prevent hyperpigmentation.

-White truffles also have more minerals and amino acids that benefit the skin than black truffles, which makes white truffles a winner when it comes to treating dark spots and hyperpigmentation and repairing damaged skin.
+White truffles also have more minerals and amino acids that benefit the skin than black truffles, which makes white truffles a winner when it comes to repairing damaged skin.

 Products you should try:

-If you want to wake up dull skin and correct dark spots, it might be time to reach for the diamond of the kitchen.
+If you want to nourish dry skin and repair skin damage, it might be time to reach for the diamond of the kitchen.